 Use concept maps.
 With this method, students draw diagrams that show relationships.
 For example, students can visualize cause and effect connections.
 Even more, main idea and details are well-defined.
 Another result is sequencing becomes clear.

-Next ask students to go a step further.
-Students can relate their answer to personal experiences.
-Another higher level question is to explain future application.
+Next, ask students to go a step further.
+Students can relate their answers to personal experiences.
+Another higher-level question is to explain the future applications.

 Use the Here, Hidden, Head, Heart Method of Questioning

 When questioning students, go from basic to complicated.
 David Hornsby created this method to help students understand levels of comprehension.
 This alliteration makes remembering the levels fun and easy.

 When possible, have students use step-by-step problem-solving strategies.
 This encourages higher-level thinking.
 Also, have students develop different methods for solving the same problem.

 Assign projects that include creative higher-level tasks.
 This includes inventing, imagining, and designing.

 Provide questions for students to talk over with their parents.

 - Should the school have a dress code?